 The GitHub Integration is used to connect Shippable DevOps Assembly Lines platform to GitHub.
 There are 3 ways in which this type of integration can be added:

 - You sign in to Shippable with GitHub credentials.
 In this case, we automatically set up an Account Integration named

 githubfor you.
 This integration is the default one that we use when you enable CI projects for your repositories and sync your permissions with GitHub.

-- Second, you can manually add this to your account integrations.
+- Second, you can manually add an integration by following instructions in the Creating an integration section below.
 This takes in

-Tokenvalue as input and gives you whatever level of access as the token has.
+Tokenvalue as input and gives you whatever level of access the token has.